-When your panic comes as a storm and desolation and your calamity comes on as a whirlwind, when distress and anguish come upon you.28 Then will they call upon me [Wisdom] but I will not answer; they will seek me early and diligently but they will not find me.
+When your panic comes as a storm and desolation, calamity comes on as a whirlwind, and distress and anguish come upon you.28 Then will they call upon me [Wisdom] but I will not answer; they will seek me early and diligently, but they will not find me.

 ALL tragedy is a result of the fallen world.

-Have you noticed that when people are experiencing good times they party – celebrate – take credit for their good fortunes; but when things go bad they curse and blame God?
+Have you noticed that when people are experiencing good times, they party – celebrate – take credit for their good fortunes; but when things go wrong, they curse and blame God?